stab3l-admin/stab3l-docs/content/docs/redemption-process.md

 1. Verifies the redemption details
 2. Allocates the requested compute resources
-3. Configures the resources according to the CU token specifications
+3. Configures the resources according to the specifications
 4. Prepares access credentials for the user

-The provider must allocate resources that match or exceed the specifications of the redeemed CU tokens.
+The provider must allocate resources that match or exceed the specifications corresponding to the redeemed sSTB tokens.

 ### 5. Access Provision